fiverbeyond/In-Otter-Words/_posts/2026-5-1-the-lifeboat-metaphor-part-one.md

 the lifeboat (since the presence of any such citizen threatens the doom of everyone in the nation).
 Not only would the federal government be justified in stripping millions of their citizenship and deporting them, but they are *currently morally obligated* to do so.
-Any hesitance in doing so would fall under what Prof. Hardin describes as "Christian-Marxian idealism": a misguided over-attachment to fairness that leads directly to the Tragedy of the Commons.
+Any hesitance in doing so would fall under what Prof. Hardin describes as "Christian-Marxian idealism": a misguided over-attachment to fairness that leads directly to the Tragedy of the Commons (pg.
+40)

 And it gets worse than that.
 Since the lifeboat analogy eschews any strict measure of overpopulation, this violent expulsion would be justified, even for the majority of citizens.
-As long as *any* citizen still lived in the U.S., the government is morally obligated to expel other citizens (because every citizen threatens to tip the nation into its capsize mechanic.).
+As long as *any* citizen still lived in the U.S., the government is morally obligated to expel other citizens (because every citizen threatens to tip the nation into its capsize mechanic).

 ### History Strongly Suggests that the Lifeboat Metaphor is Nonsense

 In his essay, Hardin sees the lifeboat metaphor as a direct application of the Tragedy of the Commans.
 "In a crowded world of less than perfect human beings -- and we will never know any other -- mutual ruin is inevitable in the commons.
-This is the core of the Tragedy of the Commons."
+This is the core of the Tragedy of the Commons."(pg.
+40)
 But if this is so, then Hardin's metaphor should have produced myriad examples in situations where free movement is allowed.
 Take migration between U.S. states, for example.
 For most of U.S. history, the states have had open borders, allowing completely free movement between them.
 If the lifeboat analogy were a close description of reality, we should have seen many of these state capsize: not just 'an economic downturn', but a full-blown catastrophe of utter destruction, where the population of the state reached its 'tipping point', and suddenly everyone in the state becomes equally destitute.
 This doesn't happen.